In This Guide

 Some habits are related directly to money.
 Do you pay your bills as you receive them?
 All at once in a stack?
 Do you always save a portion of each paycheck for retirement, or use a certain percentage for tithing?

 Some habits are more about how you live your life, but directly affect money.
 Is Friday night always for eating out?
-Does your partner wash his car twice a week (seriously, who does that)?
+Does your partner wash their car twice a week (seriously, who does that)?
 Do you have a hobby (an expensive one) your partner just doesn’t understand?

 Your lists could be quite long.
 You don’t need to discover every last thing before you begin budgeting together (you might not even be aware of it all yet), but the more you uncover and share, the more ready you’ll be.